top of page

-In the district Harlingerland in the region of Ostfriesland, exists the saga of Nobiskrug.
-Souls of the dead went via Helweg 'Hell road' to the Wadden Sea coast to be shipped from there to Hell.
+In Landstrich Harlingerland in the wider region of Ostfriesland, exists the saga of Nobiskrug.
+Souls of the dead went via Helweg (‘Hell road’) to the Wadden Sea coast to be shipped from there to Hell.
 The brother of Hell was named Nobi.
-Along Helweg Rd, near the town of Esens, Nobi had a tavern where souls could get a Krug 'pitcher' to get drunk a last time.
-By the way, if you follow the Helweg Rd from Esens in southern direction, you will reach the Rabbelsberg.
-They say the burial mound of King Radbod.
+Along Helweg Rd, near the small town of Esens, Nobi had a tavern, where souls could get a Krug (‘pitcher’) to get drunk one last time.
+By the way, if you follow Helweg Rd from Esens in a southern direction, you will reach the Rabbelsberg.
+According to folklore, this is the burial mound of King Radbod.
+Rabbel is a corruption of Radbod, and berg means ‘mound’ or ‘hill’.

 Solleveld boat grave